Women’s Leadership Program

 BUMC women faculty members in leadership roles (e.g. Clinic Director, Associate Program Director, PI of a lab)

-- Sessions are 2 hours long and take place from September to June on Wednesday afternoons approximately every three weeks
+- Attend 8 out of 10 sessions, all sessions are 2 hours long and take place from September to June on Wednesday afternoons from 3-5 pm, approximately every two to three weeks in person.

 - Experiential seminars.
 Senior faculty members and leaders from BUMC and beyond engage with participants around key determinants for effective leadership, with a special focus on topics identified as areas of particular interest to women faculty.